 Scientists from the University of Sheffield developed an Electrical Impedance Spectroscopy platform for real time cancer diagnostics and wanted to turn this into a commercial product.
 Maddison was brought in to support the product development including usability studies, industrial design and product engineering.

-The usability aspects and ergonomics were a challenge as the clinician needs to position the device correctly, operate the controls and view the screen, all whilst performing a delicate and invasive procedure.
-Maddison worked with clinicians on the positioning of controls, angles of the device and the hand held ergonomics.
-An iterative approach was taken with many concepts explored and a number of foam samples made and tested for usability.
-We then narrowed this down to 3 prime candidates before selecting the optimum industrial design.
+The usability aspects and ergonomics were a challenge as the clinician needs to position the device correctly, operate the controls and interact with the controls, all whilst performing a delicate and invasive procedure.
+Maddison worked with representative users to position the controls, adjust sight lines and perfect the grip.
+An iterative approach was taken, with many concepts explored and a number of foam models made and tested.
+We then narrowed this down to three prime candidates before selecting the optimum industrial design.

 Infection control is a critical issue with contact devices such as this.
 The original concept of sterilisation between uses was abandoned in favour of a single-use disposable sheath.
 This posed a challenge in preserving very low electrical impedance but benefitted the overall business model for the client.